fantastapack/javascript-guidelines/README.md

     ```

   <a name="strings--line-length"></a><a name="6.2"></a>
-  - [6.2](#strings--line-length) Strings that cause the line to go over 100 characters should not be written across multiple lines using string concatenation.
+  - [6.2](#strings--line-length) Strings that cause the line to go over 140 characters can be written across multiple lines using string concatenation.

-    > Why?
-Broken strings are painful to work with and make code less searchable.

     ```javascript
-    // bad
+    // recommended by Airbnb but not preferred by the BoxMaker dev team const errorMessage = 'This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

+    // ok.
+The BoxMaker team prefers this format since it is easier to read in an editor but takes a performance hit from creating multiple strings const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
+When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

-    const errorMessage = 'This is a super long error that was thrown because \
+    // best.
+This only creates one string while also making it easy to read const errorMessage = 'This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
     fast.';

-    // bad
-    const errorMessage = 'This is a super long error that was thrown because ' + 'of Batman.
-When you stop to think about how Batman had anything to do ' + 'with this, you would get nowhere fast.';

-    // good
-    const errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>